 Continuous Glucose Monitoring (CGM)

-Continuous Glucose Monitoring (CGM) has emerged as one of the pivotal advancements supporting diabetes management.
+The emergence of Continuous Glucose Monitoring (CGM) has been a pivotal advancement in supporting diabetes management.
 Unlike self-monitoring of blood glucose (SMBG), which involves finger pricking and blood drawing, CGM devices offer a more user-friendly and less intrusive solution to measure glucose levels.
 For people living with type 1 diabetes, CGM devices can improve quality of life and well-being by providing real-time data that helps make informed decisions about diet, insulin dosing and overall lifestyle.

 The benefits of physical activity

-Regular physical activity dramatically benefits people with type 1 diabetes.
+Regular physical activity is very important for the management of type 1 diabetes.
 It improves cardiovascular health, builds strength, aids in weight management and helps manage blood glucose levels.
 Exercise also boosts mood, reduces stress, and increases mental well-being for a healthy lifestyle.

 People with type 1 diabetes can eat a variety of food without restrictions.
 The days of following strict guidelines are long gone, thanks to advancements in insulin regimens and delivery systems.
-However, to help keep blood glucose levels within the target range and delay or avoid diabetes-related complications, people with type 1 diabetes should follow a healthy and balanced diet that includes all major food groups.
+However, to help keep blood glucose levels within the target range and delay or avoid diabetes-related complications, people with type 1 diabetes should eat healthy, balanced meals that include all major food groups.

 Free online courses